partho-maple/AppShowcase/README.md

 ##Features:

 - [x] Supports the latest App Store API – No need to host any app images, info, data….
 All data is downloaded live from Apple.
-- [x] AppGallery can only show apps from developer accounts which are live on the App Store.
-If you are new developer and are still waiting for your first app to go live on the App Store, then AppGallery will only work once your first app has gone live.
+- [x] AppShowcase can only show apps from developer accounts which are live on the App Store.
+If you are new developer and are still waiting for your first app to go live on the App Store, then AppShowcase will only work once your first app has gone live.
-- [x] AppGallery can be imported and used in any Storyboard or XIB based iOS application.
+- [x] AppShowcase can be imported and used in any Storyboard or XIB based iOS application.
 - [x] Super easy to implement into your new or existing iOS applications.
 - [x] Universal support: Supports iPhone, iPad and iPod Touch devices.
 - [x] Social app sharing: Includes support for sharing via Facebook, Twitter and Email.